"The Oxford Companion to Chess" David Hooper & Kenneth Whyld (1984, 1993).

 It can also be inlaid into a dedicated table or, for best portability,

-a mat can be used which can be folded or rolled up.
+a mat can be used which can be rolled up (or folded, if made out of silicone).

 The playing surface itself is thus 18'' (46 cm).